Toddlers explore the world with fresh eyes, embracing everything with curiosity and love instead of fear and hate.

 Instead, calmly talk to them and reinforce the importance of boundaries.
 Act out different scenarios to make them feel comfortable and make it fun for them!

-Your child will need some time to readjust their behaviors, so be patient.
+Your child needs time to readjust their behaviors, so be patient.

 If All Else Fails, Seek Help